Skip to content

 PO Call RVL PO Call JS

-Alternatively, you can invoke a single action for the Page Object itself by using the context menu and selecting "Invoke ActionName()".
+Alternatively, you can invoke a specific action within the Page Object itself by using the context menu and selecting "Invoke ActionName()".

 Invoke Action